-So, what happens to the current wave shape the current wave shape might look something like this, but the amplitude may just go out of the screen it may be a very large current and then, you will start having the steady state, but the effect would be that by the time the first cycle is over the current would be.
-So, large the devices the diodes may blow off some of the diode is blown off the rectifier circuit will not see the second half cycle at all.
+So, what happens to the current wave shape?
+The current wave shape may look something like this, but the aptitude may just go out of the screen, it may be a very large current and then, you start having the steady state.
+But the effect would be that by the time the first cycle is over the current will be so large, the devices the diodes may blow off and once the diode is blown off, the rectifier circuit will not see the second half cycle at all.

 So, it never even goes beyond the first half cycle.

-So, it is very important that we do limit the first current search of course, I will discuss about the protection circuits and see how we limit the turn on current searches, but keep this in mind that all is not rosy and all is not well and good with the circuit that, we have just discussed the turn on currents are just can be pretty high and it would be a big drain even on the wall socket outlet they have to be related for such high currents.
-Therefore, we would like to put series impedance somewhere here and limit the current surge.
+So, it is very important that we do limit the first current search.
+Of course, I will discuss about the protection circuits and see how we limit the turn on current surges.
+But keep this in mind that all is not rosy and all is not well and good with the circuit that we have just discussed, the turn on current are just can be pretty high and it could be big drain even on the wall socket outlet.
+They have to be rated for such high currents.
+Therefore, we would like to put a series impedance somewhere here and limit the current surge.